 But, why do we need peace with God in the first place?
 The Bible shows us that in our sins we are actually at war with God.
 We are the leaders of our own rebellion.
 Yet, in the midst of our war and rebellion, God offers us peace with Him through His Son Jesus.

 God offers us the gift of peace and reconciliation, even though we started the rebellion and lead the uprising.

-But, being a peacemaker is not easy.
+Being a peacemaker, however, is not easy.
 It is not passive.
-Often, it comes with a cost.
+Oftentimes, it comes with a cost.
 Peacemaking can be a very costly and very difficult business.
 The cross reveals the great cost Jesus endured in order to offer us this kind of peace.
-In the midst of the hostility and division created by our sin, Jesus offers His life – for us, for peace.
-Jesus gives His life in the war and rebellion of our sin at the cross.
-And through the power of His Resurrection, He kills the hostility of our sin that separates us from God.
+In the midst of the hostility and division created by our sin, Jesus offered His life – for us, for peace.
+Jesus gave His life, in the war and rebellion of our sin, at the cross.
+And through the power of His Resurrection, He kills the sin that separates us from God.
 Praise God that He is a peacemaker!

 Have you really experienced the happiness that comes from being made right with God – through God and in God?
 This peace is offered to you through Jesus Christ.